 Running Tests

 The most visible part of Nette Tester is the command-line test runner.
-It is extremely fast and robust because it starts automatically all tests as separate processes in parallel in multiple threads.
-It can also run itself in the so-called watch mode.
+It is extremely fast and robust because it automatically runs all tests as separate processes in parallel using multiple threads.
+It can also run itself in watch mode.

-The Nette Tester test runner is invoked from the command-line.
-As a parameter, we will pass the test directory.
-For the current directory just enter a dot:
+The test runner is invoked from the command line.
+Pass the directory containing the tests as a parameter.
+For the current directory, simply enter a dot:

 vendor/bin/tester .

-When invoked, the test runner will scan the specified directory and all subdirectories and looks for tests, which are the *.phpt and *Test.php files.
-It also reads and evaluates their annotations to know which ones and how to run them.
+The test runner scans the specified directory and all its subdirectories, looking for tests, which are files ending in *.phpt or *Test.php.
+It also reads and evaluates their annotations to determine which tests to run and how.

 • . – test passed